backdrop-ops/backdrop-docker/README.md

 _**TL;DR:  Backdrop is an exciting and promising way forward for organizations seeking a means of leaving legacy Drupal behind in such a way that existing investments in Drupal-related time, energy, people and money are not wasted or abandoned.**_

-Backdrop is a web application development framework frequenty deployed in the guise of a Content Management System (or "website") for:
+Backdrop is a web application development framework frequenty deployed in the guise of a Content Management System (or "website") for use by:

 - Primary, Secondary and Tertiary Educational Institutions
 - National, Regional and Municipal Governments